Week 19 of Pregnancy

 You this week

-- •Round ligament pain as uterus expands
+- •Possible round ligament pain as your uterus expands

 This week's tips